 Overview

-If your business is underwritten by Settle, you’ll be able to apply Extended Payment Terms (EPT) to qualifying invoices.
-When EPT is applied, Settle will pay your vendor upfront, and you’ll pay a fee to defer your payment to Settle by 30-120 days.
+If your business is approved for financing by Settle, you’ll be able to apply Extended Payment Terms (EPT) to qualifying invoices.
+When EPT is applied, Settle will pay your vendor upfront, and you will repay Settle the financed amount in 30-180 days plus a financing fee.

-Applying EPT shifts financial liability from your vendor to Settle.
-In order to ensure your connected bookkeeping software stays up to date, we adjust your accounting ledger to reflect this shift in liability.
+Since Settle pays the vendor on your behalf when you apply an EPT, your liability for this payment shifts from the vendor to Settle.
+To ensure your connected bookkeeping software stays up to date, we adjust your accounting ledger to reflect this shift in liability.

 The EPT sync process